Group of medical professionals in a hallway

 What degree do you need to become a PCT?

 For most people, a career as a PCT is just as accessible as becoming a CNA.
-For example, to enroll in the patient care technician program at Brookline College, all you’ll need is a high school diploma or GED, plus passing both a background check and a Scholastic Level Exam.
+For example, some patient care technician programs only require a high school diploma or GED, plus passing both a background check and a Scholastic Level Exam.

 How long does it take to become a PCT?